alexandra-mrnts/dvmn-API-04/README.md

 ```
 fetch_spacex_images.py [-l launch_id] [-d directory]
 ```
-* **launch_id** (optional): If not specified, images from the latest launch will be uploaded
+* **launch_id** (optional): If not specified, images from the latest launch will be uploaded.
 * **directory** (optional): Specifies the directory where images will be stored.
-If not specified, SPACEX_STORAGE_DIR environment variable will be used.
+If not specified, `SPACEX_STORAGE_DIR` environment variable will be used.
 If the environment variable is not set, the default subfolder 'images' will be used.

 \